aspose-html/Aspose.HTML-Products/html/en/net/generators/password/_index.md

 {{<section overview>}}
 ---
-h2: Generate Password Input Generator Easily!
+h2: Generate HTML Password Input Easily!
 ---

-An [input](https://html.spec.whatwg.org/multipage/input.html#the-input-element) element of type *password* allows the user to securely enter a password.
+An [input](https://html.spec.whatwg.org/multipage/input.html#the-input-element) element with `type='password'` allows the user to securely enter a password.
 The element is represented as a single-line text editor control in which text is masked so that it cannot be read, typically by replacing each character with a character such as an asterisk (*) or period (•).
 The password mask character is browser dependent.

 {{<section plugin>}}